writechoiceorg/rocketlawyer/pages/build_custom_ui.md

 }
 ```

-## Completing the Interview and Getting the Document
+## Step 6: Complete the Interview and Get the Document

+Once all questions are answered, the interview session is completed, and the final document is generated.
+You can then retrieve the completed document, either as a persistent document linked to the session or as an ephemeral document based on the session's data.

 ### Complete Interview
 Complete the interview session and generate the final document.